Fyodor Rostopchin: Biography

 Feodor Rostopchin started his military career as a member of the Preobrazhensky Regiment in 1775, and in 1785 he was promoted to Podporuchik.
 He took part in the Russo-Swedish War (1788–1790) and the Russo-Turkish War (1788–1791).
 During the Russo-Swedish War he lost his younger brother Peter Rostopchin whom he later described in his patriotic novel Oh, Those French!
-He served under Alexander Suvorov who distinguished him.
+He served under Alexander Suvorov.
 They became good friends, and Rostopchin later defended Suvorov during his exile and was near him during his death.

 Rostopchin had great influence over Paul I of Russia.
-In 1796 he was appointed adjutant general, grand-marshal of the court, and in 1799 – the President of the Collegium of Foreign Affairs.
-Same year he was granted the title of Count.
+In 1796 he was appointed adjutant general, grand-marshal of the court, and in 1799 president of the Collegium of Foreign Affairs.
+The same year he was granted the title of Count.
 His opposition to the French alliance and the murder of Paul I in 1801 resulted in his falling out of favor.
 He spent 10 years living in his family estate and writing comedies and satirical novels in which he ridiculed Francophiles.
 He was restored to favor in 1810 as conditions between France and Russia began to deteriorate.
 At the end of May 1812 he was appointed a Governor-General of Moscow.
 He was visited by Germaine de Stael on her way to St. Petersburg and Stockholm.